 Recent Ontario Budgets introduced major changes to capital tax.
-The changes impact the calculation of capital tax for many corporations for taxation years commencing after September 30, 2001.
-See pages 21 and 22 of this guide for details.
-Corporations may, use the following general step-by-step approach to assist them in calculating capital tax.
+The changes impact the calculation of capital tax for many corporations for taxation years commencing after December 31, 2004.
+See page 5 of this guide for details.
+Corporations may use the following general step-by-step approach to assist them in calculating capital tax.

-- STEP 1 Determine which of sections A, B or C applies to your corporation. - You should review the sections and subsections in sequence - STEP 2 If you are required to complete section C, you must determine if section C1 or C2 applies and check off the appropriate box, 509 or 524. - STEP 3 If section C1 applies and the corporation's taxable capital exceeds \$5,000,000, complete section D. - If section C2 applies and the election under subsection 69(2.1) is not filed, complete sections C and D. - If section C2 applies (with the corporation's taxation year ending after December 31, 2002) and the election under subsection 69(2.1) is filed, complete section E. - STEP 4 Calculate your capital tax liability using the subsection within A, B, C, D, or E that applies to your corporation. - STEP 5 Continue your calculations, transfer your total capital tax liability to box 543 on page 12 of the CT23.
+- Determine which of sections A, C or D applies to your corporation. - You should review the sections and subsections in sequence.

+If you are required to complete section D, you must determine if section D1 or D2 applies and check off the appropriate box, 509 or 524.

+- If section D1 applies and the corporation's taxable capital exceeds Taxable Capital Deduction (TCD) as calculated in section B, then complete section E. - If section D2 applies and the election under subsection 69(2.1) is not filed, complete sections D and E. - If section D2 applies (with the corporation's taxation year ending after December 31, 2002) and the election under subsection 69(2.1) is filed, complete section F.

+Calculate your capital tax liability using the subsections within A, B, C, D, E or F that applies to your corporation.

+Continue your calculations, transfer your total capital tax liability to box [543] on page 12 of the CT23.